bcgov/namex/solr/docs/operations_manual.md

 `solr_dataimport_names_vw` in the Oracle "NAMES" databases.
 This step is only performed once, and afterwards any changes to the view are slowly fed into the core through the Solr web services.

+In production, it will be difficult to load the core during business hours, due to the constantly changing data.
+The core will probably have to be loaded after hours.

 #### 1.4.2 Loading the _possible.conflicts_ Core

 The _possible.conflicts_ core is loaded through the Solr web-based UI.
 The dataimport is set up to read from a view called `solr_dataimport_conflicts_vw` in the Oracle "NAMES" and "REGISTRY" databases.
 This step is only performed once, and afterwards any changes to the view are slowly fed into the core through the Solr web services.

+In production, it will be difficult to load the core during business hours, due to the constantly changing data.
+The core will probably have to be loaded after hours.

 #### 1.4.3 Loading the _trademarks_ Core

 The _trademarks_ core is different from the above cores.
 Trademarks data is published every six months by the Canadian Intellectual Property Office.
-The data is parse to extract only that which is of interest to us, and then the extracted data is fed into the core through the Solr web services.
+The data is parsed to extract only what is of interest, and then the extracted data is fed into the core through the Solr web services.
 When a new set of data is published, the core will be wiped out and then reloaded.
 See the [trademarks](https://github.com/bcgov/namex/tree/master/solr/trademarks) project for details.

 ### 1.5 Synonyms in Solr

 As mentioned above, we have synonyms such as _bistro_ and _restaurant_, so that if _Bob's Restaurant_ already exists then _Bob's Bistro_ would be considered a conflicting name.
-Solr normally stores synonyms in a file, but since the collection of synonyms is always evolving it was decided to put them into a database for ease of editing.
+Solr normally stores synonyms in a file, but since the collection of synonyms is always evolving, it was decided to put them into a database for ease of editing.
 The database for the synonyms is called `postgresql-solr`.
 It is a standard PostgreSQL instance.

 The application for editing the synonyms is called `solr-admin-app`.
 It is a Python application built using the Flask Admin framework for database CRUD operations.
-Authentication is done using Keycloak.
+Keycloak is used for authentication.
 This application is deployed to all environments, but it is read-only in dev and production.
 The idea is that staff will edit the synonyms in the test environment, and do whatever testing they need to do.
 Once they are happy with the synonyms they will be exported to the production environment for use.
 They will also be exported at the same time to the development environment, so that